jd6-37/ps2-textures-downloader/README.md

 The next time you open the app, it will open to the "Textures Updater" screen.

-Click "Run Sync" and the app will look at every change made to the project Github repo in the time period specified and ensure your local directory is in sync with these changes by downloading files, renaming/moving file, or deleting files.
+Click "Run Sync" and the app will look at every change made to the project Github repo in the time period specified and ensure your local directory is in sync with these changes by downloading files, renaming/moving files, or deleting files.
 If you chose "Download New Content", the time period will be between your last sync date and now.
 This is usually very quick.
 If you chose "Full Sync", it will look at every change ever made to the Github repo.
 Depending on the age of the repo, it could take several minutes, but it shouldn't take hours.
 It's recommended to do a Full Sync after the initial installation, occassionally moving forward, and whenever you experience issues with textures not working.

 At the end of every sync, the last run date is updated, and a health check is done (the entire folder and files structure is compared to that of the Github repo).